Many parents would be quite terrified to let their babies go nappy-free … even just for a few minutes.

 - Keep a diary of signals so you can learn what signs mean what exactly – is your baby squirming because she needs to wee, or something else?
 You might find yourself thinking every face they pull means they need to eliminate, but sometimes a face is just a face, and a squirm is just uncomfortableness.
 Learning which faces and squirms mean elimination comes with time and patience.

-There is some debate and confusion as to the reasons some parents practise EC and how you should go about it.
+There is some debate and confusion as to the reasons some parents practise elimination communication and how you should go about it.

-Here are a few things that EC is not:
+Here are a few things that elimination communication is not:

 - Coercive – you aren’t forcing your bub to eliminate when you want them to, you are waiting for them to need to go, and help them do so without needing a nappy or having any time spent sitting in a dirty nappy – which no baby likes to do.